vinodkris/test-app/README.md

 2. From TestRunner class
     - Right click and select Run 'TestRunner'

-How to view the test results
-Open the results.html file under target directory, open in any browser.
+To view the test results - Open the results.html file under target directory, open in any browser.